DXHeroes/knowledge-base-content/practices/bus_factor.md

 ## How to Increase the Bus Factor

-- **Reassign**
+- **Re-assign**
   Usually, the project relies on one or a few "heroes".
-The company has to be prepared for them to leave.
-Reassign the heroes to a different part of your project or to a completely different task.
-Their replacement will have time to ask them questions while the heroes are still part of the company.
+The company has to be prepared for them to leave or be absent.
+Re-assign the heroes to a different part of your project or to a completely different task.
+Their replacement will have time to complete a knowledge transfer and ask them questions while the heroes are still part of the company.
 The heroes can be very useful in their new area as well.

 - **Code Reviews**
-  Code Review helps to find bugs and helps to ensure that other developers get familiar with your project.
+  Code Reviews help to find bugs and helps other developers to get familiar with your project.
 Also, shared responsibility creates a friendlier atmosphere.
   For more information, see [Code Review](/practices/code-review).

-- **Improve the level of your juniors**
+- **Improve the level and experience of junior team members**
   It is important to let the juniors become valuable team members as soon as possible.
 Do not always give complex and difficult projects to the senior developers.
-Juniors might spend longer time figuring the projects out, but they can always ask for help.
-Discussing the issues with more advanced colleagues makes juniors grow fast.
+Juniors might spend longer figuring the projects out, but they can always ask for help.
+Discussing the issues with more advanced colleagues helps juniors grow fast.

 - **Pair programming**
   Fixing the bugs can be done by someone who did not write the code (if it does not need to be fixed as soon as possible).